Loon closure, restaurant edict hit White Mountains hard

 Lincoln and North Woodstock share many things, including an ambulance service and a school district.

-And with the coronavirus and the need to stop its spread, the towns are also sharing the misery of Sunday’s closing of Loon Mountain, as well as Gov. Chris Sununu’s Monday decree to limit restaurants to take-out and drive-through service.
+And with the coronavirus and the need to stop its spread, the towns are also sharing the misery of Sunday’s closing of Loon Mountain, as well as Gov. Chris Sununu’s Monday decree to limit restaurants to takeout and drive-thru service.

 Scott Rice, founder of the Woodstock Inn Brewery and a selectman, pointed out Monday that with such a small population, “take-out is not practical” in the town.